 Juliette Thomas, Founder & Director of Juliettes Interiors (opens in new tab) agrees; ‘A good rule of thumb is to keep higher drawers for items used most and lower drawers for items not so often used,’ she says.
 It may sound simple, but this can make a huge difference when it comes to using your kitchen functionally.

-A wide drawer will likely allow you to store all your pots and pans in one readily accessible space, which is much easier than rummaging around at the back of a cabinet – particularly if you’re using them every day.
+A wide drawer will likely allow you to organize pots and pans in one readily accessible space, which is much easier than rummaging around at the back of a cabinet – particularly if you’re using them every day.

 ‘Graduated drawer units like the ones in our Suffolk collection give you the option to neatly store lids in the shallower drawers at the top and deeper pots in the bottom,’ says Stephanie.